vini0517/web-dev-ibm/README.md

 I’m using this repo to document my learning journey and gradually build a solid foundation in full-stack web development.

+---

 ## 📚 Course Overview

-The course covers the following topics:

-- Computer architecture and the 4 basic functions of a computer (input, processing, output, storage)
-- Difference between hardware and software
-- Introduction to programming languages
-- Abstraction and how computers read code
-- Front-end vs back-end development
-- Difference between Internet and World Wide Web
-- Introduction to web browsers, web applications, and the cloud
+The course introduces the foundational concepts of computer science and web development.
+Topics range from understanding computer architecture and programming languages to front-end development, artificial intelligence, and the eras of computing.

+---

 ## 📁 Module-wise Content

 ### 📘 Module 1: How Does a Computer Work?
-- Notes on input, processing, output, storage
-- Differences between short-term and long-term storage
-- Overview of hardware vs software
-- Web applications and browsers
+Covers the four basic functions of a computer and the distinction between hardware and software.

 ### 📘 Module 2: Speaking Code
-- Abstraction in programming (hiding complexity)
-- Machine vs compiled vs interpreted languages
-- Compilation vs interpretation process
-- Key terms: source code, compiler, interpreter, syntax
-- Examples: C, C++, Java (compiled); Python, JavaScript (interpreted)
+Explores abstraction, programming languages, and the difference between compilation and interpretation.

 ### 📘 Module 3: What is Web Development?
-- Difference between web development and web design
+Introduces website structure, development phases, and key differences between web design and development.

-- Website components: domain, browser, server
-- Steps: planning, coding, testing, maintenance
-- Client-side vs server-side processes
-- Quiz topics: UI, layout rendering, login/auth, browser roles
+### 📘 Module 4: Front-End Development
+Focuses on client-side development, HTML/CSS basics, and browser rendering.

+### 📘 Module 5: AI Concepts
+Explains what artificial intelligence is, how it works, and its real-world applications.

+### 📘 Module 6: Eras of Computing
+Describes the evolution of computing from tabulation to programming to AI-driven processes.

+---

 ## 🛠️ Skills I'm Building

 - Web development fundamentals
 - Basic programming concepts
 - Technical documentation
+- AI awareness in computing

+---

+## About

+This repo is a reflection of my learning progress in the IBM SkillBuild Web Development course.
+It includes personal notes, quiz answers, and summaries to reinforce understanding of each topic.

+---